 Statistical evaluation and analysis of population data; data sources; population growth; composition; standardization of rates; mortality and the life table; nuptiality and fertility; distribution, migration, urbanization; projections and stable population theory.
-(Cross-listed as GHPS 659 and PH 659)
+(Cross-listed as PH 659)

 Examines research on teaching, learning, and ethics, as well as practical skills for teaching at the university level.
 Syllabi and teaching philosophies are developed, which are useful for the academic job market.
 Graduate standing only.

 Analyses of sustainability, environmental, and technoscience issues from sociological perspectives.
 Graduate students only.
 (Fall only) (Cross-listed as SUST 670)